WitsHPC/HPC-InterestGroup/tutorials/team_preparation/scripting/README.md

 > Lily de Melo
 >

-Scripting is where we put all our shell commands into a .sh file to helps us automate our workflows.
+Scripting is where we put all our shell commands into a .sh file to help us automate our workflows.

 # Good practices when scripting:

-- Check if files or directories exists before downloading or `cd`’ing into them:
+- Check if files or directories exist before downloading or `cd`’ing into them:

 	```bash
 	if [ -f "file_name" ]; then